 3. Effortless Scalability Even With Fewer Resources

-The microservices that node.js operates in, let you break down complex parts of developing the application into smaller chunks which eventually helps determine and allot tasks to expedite the app development process.
+The microservices that node.js operates in, let you break down complex parts of developing the application into smaller chunks which eventually help determine and allot tasks to expedite the app development process.

 4. Swift Learning With Quick Adaptability